NowdotAI/NowAssistAgent/docs/source/key_concepts.rst

 after the previous unit is marked as pending and added to the knowledge graph and the execution queue.
 So a task can generate new units based on what units have already been dispatched.

-Motleycrew implements this behavior with 2 backends: ``asyncio`` and ``threading``.
+NowDotAIcrew implements this behavior with 2 backends: ``asyncio`` and ``threading``.
 Feel free to make a feature request if your needs call for some other backend.

 .. code-block:: python

-    from motleycrew.common import AsyncBackend
+    from NowDotAI.common import AsyncBackend
-    crew = MotleyCrew(async_backend=AsyncBackend.ASYNCIO)  # or AsyncBackend.THREADING
+    crew = NowDotAICrew(async_backend=AsyncBackend.ASYNCIO)  # or AsyncBackend.THREADING
     crew.run()

 Also, you should specify if a task's units can be executed in parallel to each other, by providing